fouadhussain/VendingMachine/README.md

 -Input the value = "n" when prompted to reset Vending Machine

--Input the value="1" when prompted what product to purchase (soda)
+-Input the value="1" when prompted what product to purchase (coke)

 -Input the values {dime, dime, quarter} --> i.e. enter 3 coins only